api3dao/signed-api/packages/e2e/README.md

    `cp airnode-feed/secrets.example.env airnode-feed/secrets.env`.
 If you are using Docker Desktop, you need to change the URL in `airnode-feed/secrets.env` from `localhost` to `host.docker.internal`, because Airnode feed is running inside a Docker container.
 2. Copy the Signed API secrets.
-Whilst inside `src` run run `cp signed-api/secrets.example.env signed-api/secrets.env`
+Whilst inside `src` run `cp signed-api/secrets.example.env signed-api/secrets.env`
 3. Build the latest Docker images.
 Run `pnpm run docker:build` from the monorepo root.
 The e2e flow uses the docker images.
 4. This module contains services (or configurations) that are integrated together.
 Specifically: